Teaching Compare and Contrast with Songs

 Both songs emphasize using people to be strong and courageous.

-Katy Perry’s song Roar encourages people to be strong and stand up.
+Katy Perry’s song “Roar” encourages people to be strong and stand up.
 The word roar is used 16 times during the song to emphasize the power.
 The message is about finding inner strength and speaking up for yourself.

-Eye of the Tiger was the theme song for Rocky III.
-In the movie, the song contrasted scenes between the two fighters.
-Mr. T trains hard to become the boxing champion of the world.
-In contrast, Rocky Balboa shoots commercials.
-He slacks off in his training program.
-The song shows that Rocky needs to get back his hunger to be the champ.
-The song encourages listeners to never give up and keep pushing through difficult times.
+“Eye of the Tiger” is the theme song for Rocky III.
+In the movie, the song contrasts scenes between the two fighters.
+Mr. T trains hard to become the world’s boxing champion.
+In contrast, Rocky Balboa shoots commercials and slacks off in his training program.
+The song shows that Rocky needs to regain his hunger for glory.
+The song encourages listeners never to give up and keep pushing through difficult times.

 Compare and Contrast Songs #4